Skip to main content

 Highlights

-Kano, ancient caravan city of the Hausa Kingdom, among lavish palaces and mighty walls
+Kano, the ancient caravan city of the Hausa Kingdom, with its grand palaces and imposing walls

-The ancestral traditions of the Yoruba people, strongly linked to Voodoo
+The ancestral traditions of the Yoruba people, deeply connected to Vodun spirituality

-The megalopolis of Lagos and an intense visit to the stilt village of Makoko
+The megacity of Lagos and an immersive visit to the stilt community of Makoko

 Hotels and Guesthouses